ValleyJin/gemston_fantasy/01_gemston/EN/EN_1.md

 They looked at each other without saying a word. <br>

 “Operator,” said Kennedy, voice trembling, “where’s that coming from?” <br>
-“From the Ring itself.
+“From The Ring itself.
 Lucy’s only passing it along,” <br>
 the operator answered, standing and pointing to the front monitor. <br>
 “See that graph on monitor two?” <br>

-As Lucy neared the Ring, <br>
+As Lucy neared The Ring, <br>
-it transmitted mass amounts of data on the Ring’s shape and materials. <br>
+it transmitted mass amounts of data on The Ring’s shape and materials. <br>
 “It’s practically telling Lucy, ‘Here I am, come see me.’” <br>

 Kennedy made a quick call to HR. <br>